astral-sh/uv/STYLE.md

 1. Use periods at the end of all sentences, including lists unless they enumerate single items.
 1. Avoid language that patronizes the reader, e.g., "simply do this".
+1. Only refer to "the user" in internal or contributor documentation.

 ### Sections